 The EWA Reporting Fellowship provides financial awards to education journalists to undertake ambitious reporting and writing projects.
 The EWA Reporting Fellows are selected by EWA through a competitive application process.
 Each fellow receives a financial award to support an education reporting project, as well as other assistance.

-The Education Writers Association is offering — for the third year in a row — a unique opportunity to support reporters who are new to the education beat.
+The Education Writers Association is offering — for a fourth year in a row — a unique opportunity to support reporters who are new to the education beat.

-The New to the Beat program blends specialized programming at EWA’s National Seminar (in Washington, D.C. this year) with ongoing, customized assistance.
+The New to the Beat program blends specialized programming at EWA’s National Seminar (in Los Angeles this year) with ongoing, customized assistance.
 Each participant will be paired with a veteran journalist who will serve as a mentor for six months.